noynaert/csc346handouts/00_Getting_Started/00_030_ReadingFromFileAndExceptions.md

 ### Throwables

 Java has a "Throwable" class.
-There are two sub-classes: Errors nd Exceptions
+There are two sub-classes: `Errors` and `Exceptions`.

 #### Errors